marabesi/marabesi.com/_posts/2021-01-05-aws-cloud-practitioner-notes-infrastructure-and-reliability.md

 3. Future availability
 4. Pricing (some locations are more expensive to operate)

-Each region is made up of multiple of datacenters.
-AWS calls a single datacenter or a group of datacenters a **availability zone** or **AZ**.
+Each region is made up of multiple of data centers.
+AWS calls a single data center or a group of data centers a **availability zone** or **AZ**.
-AWS datacenters have redundant power, networking and connectivity.
+AWS data centers have redundant power, networking and connectivity.

 Services that have the check "Regionally scoped service" are already high available.